adesuwa-osagie/an-apple-a-day-beta/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
+Additional screenshots, code examples and betas work well in this space.
 You may also link to more resources.

 <!-- CHANGES FROM KUBOW'S VERSION -->